 Once the sun sets, the area keeps its livelihood with adults relaxing and drinking, people walking around the bustling squares, and the sound of music coming from local cafes.

 Buses leave frequently throughout the day from Barcelona.
 The shortest ride takes about 25 minutes, with some buses (with more frequent stops) taking about 45 minutes.
 The drive takes just over 20 minutes.

 Begur and Sa Tuna are slightly further afield than some others on this list.
 Still, taking a seaside day trip from Barcelona to Begur and Sa Tuna will take under two hours.
 Heading north of Barcelona, along Costa Brava, you’ll find the quaint seaside towns.

-The two towns are adjacent to one another, and often visited as a day trip together.
-Begur is a gorgeous medieval village while Sa Tuna has lots of rocky coastline and scenic views to discover.
+The two towns are adjacent to one another and are often visited as a day trip together.
+Begur is a gorgeous medieval village while Sa Tuna has lots of rocky coastlines and scenic views to discover.

 This area is one of the most popular places to visit in Costa Brava, and with good reason.
 The natural scenery and picture-perfect vistas are sure to take your breath away.
 You’ll find glasses with sparkling, colored pieces of sea glass, seaside hiking, and jagged coves to explore.
 Hiking the Cami de Ronda is one of the most popular things to do in Sa Tuna.